KSP-KOS/KOS/doc/source/addons/Trajectories.rst

 **Important notes**

 Trajectories only predicts the trajectory of the "Active Vessel," which is the vessel with the camera focused on it. `ADDONS:TR:IMPACTPOS` will throw an exception if you try to call it from an inactive vessel.
-You should always check `HASIMPACT` before accessing `IMPACTPOS`.
+You should always check if `HASIMPACT` is true before accessing `IMPACTPOS`.

     if ADDONS:TR:AVAILABLE {
         if ADDONS:TR:HASIMPACT {